abikirkham/girls-get-tattoos/README.md

 ---

+## Features

+Please refer to the [FEATURES.md](FEATURES.md) file for all test-related documentation.

+---

 ## Data Models

 This document outlines the core data models used in the application.
 Each model is designed to handle specific functionality and relationships, ensuring a scalable and efficient database structure.